SeonghoAn/OOP_Web_TeamProject/README.md

 We use a flask of python web framework when we implement this project.

 And we refered to "Jump to Flask" (https://wikidocs.net/book/4542).

+How to run:
+excute: python run.py (in terminal)